 There’s a great video of a guy wearing a cat mask who scares his cats when they open doors.
 This is fun to watch, but not great for your cats.
 Again, they are not going to understand the relationship between them scratching the doors and the effect.
 They are just going to see something terrified and get scared.
 Not helpful.

 If you’re like me, all these tips kind of help but there’s no silver bullet to a problem like this.
 If your cats keep you up at night, your best solution is always to play with them more so they are tired.
+You can also try giving your cat melatonin to help them to sleep.
 Remember, there’s lots of temporary solutions to problems with cat behavior, but long term solutions require changes to your routine and theirs as well.
 Be patient, they just want your love and attention.